sockeqwe/website-old/_posts/2016-05-13-from-prefabricated-house-to-lego-house.md

 ![Tippspiel](/images/legohouse/kicker-meinverein-tippspiel.png)

 Tippspiel looks similar to kicker and MeinVerein app.
 Actually, is uses the same `NewsListFragment`.
-Guess what: Tippspiel app has advertisement but not the feature XY.
+However, apart from displaying a list of news in the same way as kicker and MeinVerein this app has nothing in common with the other apps.
+But guess what: Tippspiel app has advertisement in the NewsList but not the feature XY.
 So what actually should `NewsListFragment` provide?
 Clearly we should introduce a inheritance hierarchy like this:

 ![Tippspiel](/images/legohouse/inheritance-newslistfragment.png)